 The Center was established at NIU in 1963, an outgrowth of one of the first Peace Corps training programs for Southeast Asia volunteers.
-Since 1997, the center has been a federally funded National Resource Center for Southeast Asian studies.
+Since 1997, the Center has been a federally funded National Resource Center for Southeast Asian studies.
 CSEAS, under the auspices of the College of Liberal Arts and Sciences, is guided by Center staff and an interdisciplinary council of faculty associates.

 In addition to coordinating Southeast Asian studies on campus, CSEAS also supports community outreach projects and K–16 teacher training on Southeast Asian topics.
 It also partners with U.S. and international governments and organizations on academic and youth leadership training programs.

 Title VI National Resource Center

 The Center for Southeast Asian Studies has been awarded a U.S. Department of Education National Resource Center Title VI grants since 1997.
-In July 2010, CSEAS received its most recent National Resource Center Title VI grant, as well as additional funding for Foreign Language Area Studies (FLAS) fellowships.
-Our current Title VI grant runs through June 2014.
+In October 2014, CSEAS received its most recent National Resource Center Title VI grant, including funding for Foreign Language Area Studies (FLAS) fellowships.
+Our current Title VI grant runs through June 2018.